 Meeting point: at the entrance of Spiegelhof.
 Duration c.
 30 minutes.
 Tours are free of charge.
 No booking required.

-Tours will be available until the end of June 2018.
+Tours will be available until the 6th of september 2018.

 Numerous events will also take place in Basel during the European Year of Cultural Heritage in 2018: #Kulturerbe 2018